Thehunk1206/SketchYourLife/README.md

 # SketchYourLife
 A simple web app which takes an Image to and convert to a pencil sketch using some Image processing technique

+Goto NoteBook to know how image is converted to sketch []